 If you are considering buying Ethereum Classic (ETC), then you might want to know how much it could be worth.

-According to LongForecast, however, ETC might end 2021 with a price of $5.63.
-TradingBeasts, on the other hand, suggests that ETC might be trading at $8.76 by the end of 2021.
+According to The Economy Forecast Agency, however, Ethereum Classic ETC might end 2022 with a price of $17.30.
+Trading Beasts, on the other hand, suggests that ETC might be trading at $25.32 by the end of 2022.

-DigitalCoin has more positive predictions, suggesting that ETC may trade at $12.18 by December 2021 and reach $25.41 by 2025.
+DigitalCoin has more positive predictions, suggesting that Ethereum Classic ETC may trade at $34.95 by December 2022.

 That said, let’s not forget that cryptocurrency prices remain speculative and dependent on factors, such as supply and demand, crypto news, and tech innovations.

 Many experts believe that ETC will increase in value in the long-term as the team has chosen blockchain immutability and transparency.

 What Will Ethereum Classic Be Worth In 2025?